Supergrass (informant): Other usages

-The term has also been used by The Royal Gazette, a daily newspaper in Bermuda, a British dependent territory.
-An article in the paper uses the term to describe a Transport Control Department worker convicted of selling driver's licenses to Portuguese applicants lacking the necessary English skills to pass the multiple choice exam.
+The term has also been used by The Royal Gazette, a daily newspaper in Bermuda, a British overseas territory.
+An article in the paper used the term to describe a Transport Control Department worker convicted of selling driver's licenses to Portuguese applicants lacking the necessary English skills to pass the multiple choice exam.
 The worker was granted a conditional discharge in exchange for information on other Transport Control Department employees abusing the public trust.

 One of the most prolific supergrasses in recent British history was Michael Michael whose evidence in 2001 led to 32 criminals being convicted, including his own mother, and the disruption of a £132 million drug ring.

 The term was used to describe Girolamo Bruzzese after his brother Marcello was assassinated by the 'Ndrangheta on Christmas Day 2018 in revenge for Girolamo's serving as a witness in court against the 'Ndrangheta.